 Those phrases are indicators.
 "All I've ever wanted."
 "What I want more than anything."
 What drives you?
-What do you dream about?
 What do you lose sleep over?

 You say, "What should we want more than anything?"
 Listen to Jesus, "Not my will, but yours be done (Luke 22:42)."
 What was Jesus' highest desire?
 To do the Father's will.
 At the end of His earthly life Jesus prayed these words to His Father (John 17:4), "I have brought you glory on earth by completing the work you gave me to do."